 Working in finance involves many skills as you interact with so many different departments.
 Communication, engagement, forecasting and analysing all become part of your armoury when you graduate.

-At Bucks, we help you work towards your ACCA or CIMA professional qualification.
+At Bucks, we help you work towards your ACCA or CIMA, ICAEW and IFA professional qualification.
 After graduating, you’ll be able to apply for exemption from all nine ACCA papers at the fundamental level.
-You’ll only have to pass five papers at the professional level to become ACCA affiliates.
-We also have some CIMA exemptions.
+You’ll only have to pass four papers at the professional level to become ACCA affiliates.
+We also have CIMA, ICAEW and IFA exemptions.

 You also need three years experience if you want to join the ACCA.
 We can help you find that experience during your studies if you wish.

 The nine ACCA papers that Bucks graduates on the Accounting and Finance degree are exempt from include the following:

 - F5 - Performance Management

 - F6 - UK Taxation